 Throwing a successful movie night al fresco requires getting several things done right.
 There’s lots to consider, from technology to thunderstorms.
 There are four main categories, and they all start with S.

 Anyone can drag a big 4K TV outside and call it good.
 But that’s not the drive-in experience we’re looking for.
-Like movie theaters (which you may not be able to attend in 2020), your backyard movie night is going to begin with two crucial components: a backyard projector and a screen to project upon.
+Like movie theaters, your backyard movie night is going to begin with two crucial components: a backyard projector and a screen to project upon.

 For the best outdoor viewing experience there are two must-haves in a projector.
 Lumens and resolution are your make-or-break ingredients.
 Lumens refers to the level of brightness the projector can produce.
 Every backyard is different, but you still have to pierce the darkness to showcase your movies.
 Outdoors projectors with 500 lumens work fantastically well, and can show movies on pretty much any surface with no problems at night.
 You can use a large full 1080p HD projector or a cinematic 4K projector, but those may be too bulky for outdoors use, and do require complex setup.
 Portable projectors work much better in a backayrd.